Sunday, January 1, 2012

 Trio Nearly in C-minor (Bach Corrects a Student's Composition Exercise)

 This trio (for Flute, Bb Clarinet, & Contrabass), bears the sub-title "Bach Corrects a Student's Composition Exercise".
-Although the title suggests a lighthearted "the-dog-ate -my-homework" attitude, the music is nevertheless a serious two-minute micro-essay encapsulating a musico-pedagogical issue which troubles me deeply.
-In fact, one might claim that the entire future of serious music composition - and acceptance by audiences - depends on discovering answers to it.
-Yes, it's another angle on the "old-VS-new" debate.
+Although the title suggests a lighthearted "the-dog-ate -my-homework" attitude, the music is nevertheless a serious two-minute micro-essay encapsulating a musico-pedagogical issue which bothers me deeply.
+In fact, one might claim that the entire future of serious music composition - and acceptance by audiences - depends on discovering solutions to it.
+Yep, it's another angle on the "old-VS-new" debate.

 spacer